cherryensign/GamingManagementSite/README.md

 # Gaming Management Site
-this is node CRUD application with express and mongodb.
+This is node CRUD application with express and mongodb.
 Its a Web App for managing Gamers profile.
+The front End consists of HTML and CSS

 #### To Run this project Clone it and install modules using
 ```